SUSYUSTC/MathTranslate/README.md

 <img src="https://user-images.githubusercontent.com/30529122/225747242-07b89c34-4f16-40f9-bebc-d0c0b1c4c8e8.png" width="600">

 2. Add directory `MathTranslate/scripts` to PATH
 3. Use mathpix to screenshot what you want to translate, copy the output latex code and save in a txt file.
-Let's say the filename is main.txt.
+Let's say the filename is main.txt. mathpix currently recognizes continuous text (which can be one or more paragraphs).
+You can also screenshot and copy multiple separated texts and put them in the same txt file, we will automatically identify and merge the paragraphs separated by pictures or pages in the next step.
 4. Run `translate_tex.py main.txt`.
 You will get a translated tex file `main.tex` and a corresponding pdf file `main.pdf` in case `xelatex` is installed on your machine.
 5. Since this project is small, sometimes you need to slightly change the final tex file for compilation.
 6. The default code is translating English into Chinese.
 If you want to translate from/to other languages, you just need to change `language_from` and `language_to` in `MathTranslate/scripts/translate_tex.py`